Skip to Content

 3. Spot wild deer

 A stag silhouetted in the mist at sunset is one of the classic images of the Cotswolds in autumn.
-If you want to photograph deer yourself, there are a few places where you can see them.
+If you want to photograph deer, there are a few places where you can see them.
 And if you time it well you can catch the annual deer rut in October, when stags fight to impress female deer.

 Deer at the Broadway Tower in the Cotswolds